Emanuel Raphael Belilios: Family history

 The Belilios family originated in the Iberian Peninsula.
-Research in Jewish communal archives have traced the family to Portugal where they live for severals generations as New Christians.
+Research in Jewish communal archives have traced the family to Portugal where they live for several generations as New Christians.
 The Belilios family was forcibly converted in 1497 to Christianity along with the entire Jewish community of Portugal.
 In all likelihood the Belilios family remained ethnically apart and practiced crypto-Judaism as marranos until a wave of persecution targeted the elite Portuguese New Christian merchant families in the early seventeenth century.

 Raphael Belilios, who was known in Portugal as Filipo Terço, fled the inquisition to Venice.
 Like other families from the generation of refugees the Belilios family strained to pass on objects with a symbolic connection to their former homeland.
-In 1653 we see Raphael Belilios is recorded in Venice as leaving to his two daughters the silverware that had come with him from Lisbon to Venice.
+In 1653 Raphael Belilios was recorded in Venice as leaving to his two daughters the silverware he brought from Lisbon to Venice.

 The Belilios having settled in Venice in the early seventieth century regained their previous commercial success and within a century the family firm operated in Venice, Livorno and Aleppo.
 Jewish merchants engaged in Mediterranean trade at the time was conducted business through tight familial alliances with the Sephardic community.
 As a result, during the 18th century the Belilios family were the business partners of the Ergas, Baruch Carvaglio and Silvera families of Livorno.
 The Belilios and Carvaglio families intermarried for at least three generations establishing two prosperous merchants dynasties.

 Family documents such as wills speak of the Belilios family belonging to "the Jewish nation, of Spanish and Portuguese descent" and "established in Livorno, Venice, London, Amsterdam and Aleppo."
 This mapped the business interests and offices of the Belilios family partnerships which leveraged intense ethnic networking and marriage ties into lasting trading relationships.
 Trading documents show the Belilios family in the seventeenth and eighteenth century also intensely trading with Catholic and even Hindu merchants in Goa.

 Historians have identified the Belilios family as culturally a type known as Port Jews a concept formulated by Lois Dubin and David Sorkin as a social type that engaged in seafaring and maritime economy of Europe in the seventeenth and eighteenth century.
 Port Jews according to Lois Dubin were marked by a flexibility towards religion, an engagement with European culture and "a reluctant cosmopolitanism that was alien to both traditional and 'enlightened' Jewish identities."
 Families such as the Belilios have been described as "the earliest modern Jews" and offering an "alternative path" to Jewish modernity from the Court Jews and the Ashkenazi centred Haskalah.